kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 Similarly, streaming requests should use the MIME type for CBOR Sequences, “application/cbor-seq”.

-CBOR will not be a supported encoding for JSON Patches, JSON Merge Patches, Strategic Merge Patches, or Server-Side Apply configurations.
+A new "+cbor" suffix will be accepted for the existing Server-Side Apply media type "application/apply-patch" and identifies a CBOR-encoded apply configuration.
+CBOR will not be a supported encoding for JSON Patches, JSON Merge Patches, or Strategic Merge Patches.
+These patch types are JSON documents by definition (<<[UNRESOLVED]>>Strategic Merge Patch as an extension of JSON Merge Patch?<<[/UNRESOLVED]>>), so supporting them would require either defining parallel CBOR versions of each patch type, or sacrificing the efficiency benefit of CBOR by transcoding to JSON on the server side.

 Clients can send CBOR-encoded request bodies with the appropriate Content-Type to API servers that support CBOR.
 API servers that don’t support CBOR will